±%

 Can I use percentage difference with negative numbers?

-Yes, but carefully.
-If both are negative, it works normally.
+Yes, but interpretation requires care.
+If both values are negative, the calculation works normally.
 If signs differ, the average might be near zero, creating extreme percentages.
-Check if percentage difference is the right metric for your scenario.
+Consider whether percentage difference is the appropriate metric.

 How is percentage difference used in scientific research?